News From The World's Mayor | Joshua T. Berglan

 $14,525

 Solar generators, 4K cameras, professional audio, digital mixers, LiFePO4 battery banks, and Starlink satellite internet.
 Off-grid.
-Censorship-proof.
-Operates when the grid fails.
+Resilient.
+Built to operate when the grid fails.

 03